alexeyinkin/neural-tennis-js/README.md

 ## Things to try if I or you have time

+- Use canvas instead of DOM nodes for players, balls and field areas.
+DOM was only chosen for Angular practice.
+Canvas should be faster.
 - Speed up the learning against another A.I. player.
 Such a simulation does not have to run in real time for humans with redrawing players and balls.
 - `NeuralKickModel` would be fun.
 It should use another neural network to determine kick direction.
 Gradually it would learn to kick to the farthest corner from the opponent.
 - Allow to change the network layout at runtime.
 Allow to load networks from dumps with different layouts.